broadinstitute/warp/pipelines/broad/dna_seq/somatic/single_sample/ugwgs/UltimaGenomicsWholeGenomeCramOnly.changelog.md

 2023-11-21 (Date of Last Commit)

 * Fixed bug in ReblockGVCFs; this does not affect this pipeline.
+* Reverted the VerifyBamID docker image back to the 1.0.8 UltimaGenomicsWholeGenomeCramOnly pipeline version

 # 1.0.10
 2023-09-18 (Date of Last Commit)